hbunyamin/my-bayes-rules/README.md

 # Welcome to Bunyamin Tjho's Bayes Rules!
 Repository

 Please enjoy the scripts!
-We opt to use R scripts instead of _R Markdown_.
+We prefer using R scripts to _R Markdown_.